benchmark-action/github-action-benchmark/README.md

 Max number of data points in a chart for avoiding too busy chart.
 This value must be unsigned integer larger than zero.
 If the number of benchmark results for some benchmark suite exceeds this value, the oldest one will be removed before storing the results to file.
-By default this value is empty which means there is no limit.
+By default, this value is empty which means there is no limit.

+#### `commit-sha` (Optional)

+- Type: String
+- Default: N/A

+The commit SHA to tag the benchmark with.
+Uses this in place of the payload if provided.

 ### Action outputs